daniel-mclaughlin/a-level-coursework-quick-cards/README.md

 - Ability to add friends and view their recent activities
 - A daily streak system that can be triggered through experience points or cards studied

-I learnt alot about web development, specifically full stack JavaScript, and handling large projects and I'am very proud of it.
+I learnt alot about web development, specifically full stack JavaScript, and handling large projects and I'm very proud of it.